graalvm/workshops/native-image/containerisation/index.md

 such as Google's Distroless which contains the `glibc` library, some standard files and SSL security certificates.
 The standard Distroless container is around 20MB in size.

-We will build a mostly statically linked executable and then package it into a Distroless contianer.
+We will build a mostly statically linked executable and then package it into a Distroless container.

 We have added another Maven profile to build this mostly statically linked native executable.
 This profile is named, `distroless`.
 The only difference of this profile to the one we used before, `native`, is that we pass a parameter, `-H:+StaticExecutableWithDynamicLibC`.
-As you might guess this tells `native-image` to build one of these mostly staticly linked native executables.
+As you might guess this tells `native-image` to build one of these mostly statically linked native executables.

 We can build our mostly statically linked native executable as follows: